clicon/clixon-docs/install.rst

-These include (standard options are omitted) --enable-debug          Build with debug symbols, default: no --disable-optyangs      Include optional yang files in clixon install used for example and testing, default: no --enable-publish        Enable publish of notification streams using SSE and curl --with-cligen=dir       Use CLIGEN here --without-restconf      No RESTCONF --with-restconf=native  RESTCONF using native http with libevhtp.
-This is default --disable-nghttp2       Disable native http/2 using libnghttp2 (http/1 only) --disable-evhtp         Disable native http/1.1 using libevhtp (http/2 only) --with-restconf=fcgi    RESTCONF using fcgi/ reverse proxy.
+These include (standard options are omitted) --enable-debug          Build with debug symbols, default: no --enable-optyangs       Install the yang files from clixon/yang/optional, required for running the example app and tests, default: no
+  --enable-publish        Enable publish of notification streams using SSE and curl --with-cligen=dir       Use CLIGEN here --without-restconf      No RESTCONF --with-restconf=native  RESTCONF using native http with libevhtp.
+This is default --with-restconf=fcgi    RESTCONF using fcgi/ reverse proxy.
+  --disable-nghttp2       Disable native http/2 using libnghttp2 (http/1 only)
-  --with-configfile=FILE  set default path to config file --with-libxml2          use gnome/libxml2 regex engine --with-yang-installdir=DIR  Install Clixon yang files here (default: ${prefix}/share/clixon)
+  --disable-evhtp         Disable native http/1.1 using libevhtp (http/2 only) --with-configfile=FILE  set default path to config file --with-libxml2          use gnome/libxml2 regex engine --with-yang-installdir=DIR  Install Clixon yang files here (default: ${prefix}/share/clixon)